WaRoong2/AdvancedProgramming/README.md

 Task 2 was to combine REST Api, gRPC, and DB for a simple backend implementation on a free topic.

-I selected "Tarot using ChatGPT" as the topic of Task 2 and implemented a simple program with functions such as sign-up/login, card drawing, tarot interpretation, saving results, and checking results, etc.
+I selected "Tarot using ChatGPT" as the topic of Task 2 and implemented a simple program with functions such as sign-up/login, card drawing, tarot interpretation, saving results, and checking results, etc. The technology stacks used are NodeJS express, gRPC (with Python), and MongoDB.